 You’ll be hosted by Tumee and Jargaa – a herding family we work with located close to the Orkhon River.
 They are modern-day herders, a strong part of the local community and move up to six times a year.

 ‘I felt connected to EL from the start, that I was being welcomed into an extended family, and felt that same care throughout my time in Mongolia, from my pickup and drop off at the airport.
 For me, the connection was one of the best things EL can offer in a way other companies can’t.’

 Karen Liebel, MMN

-For more details on joining our Mongolian Modern Nomads, look at the Mongolia small group tours page of our website.
+For more details on joining our Mongolian Modern Nomads, look at the specific tour webpage https://www.eternal-landscapes.co.uk/modern-mongolian-nomads-small-group-trip-2/ or, look at the wider range of Mongolia small group tours we offer.
 Do get in touch for further details.